Delhi man calls PCR, threatens to kill PM Modi; held | Law-Order

 - India

-The accused, who has been identified as Salman alias Arman, told police that he made the call as he ''wanted'' to go to jail.
-He is addicted to drugs and was released from a juvenile correction home, where he was sent in a murder case, in 2018, they said.
+They said Salman alias Arman told police he made the call as he “wanted” to go to jail.
+He is a drug-addict and was released from a juvenile correction home in 2018 in a murder case, they said.

 The accused called the PCR on 112 around Thursday midnight and threatened to kill PM Modi, the police said.